 I’m a professional “waiter.” [laughs] I don’t struggle to raise money.
 I just wait.
 Things always happen.
 Always.
 It’s okay.
 I can get through things.
 I’m not a good hustler or con man.
 I’ve been around the greatest hustlers and con men who ever lived in this business, but I wasn’t influenced enough by them to learn how to do what they do.
 The film director Alejandro Jodorowsky once talked about a film he was making in Mexico during which the money ran out.
 The crew hadn’t been paid in months, he couldn’t pay for equipment and people were leaving.
 So, what did he do?
 He said “I’m going to go into my room and look at the wall.
 I’m going to wait like the Buddha and someone will show up with a newspaper and inside of it will be $300,000, which is just enough to cover everything.”
 A friend of his, who was the president of a bank, did show up and brought him $300,000, but not in a newspaper.
 So, I’m still waiting for something like that to happen. [laughs]

-Bandcamp is like a gallery or storage space.
+It's like thinking about making music available like a gallery.
 It’s more about fun than business for me.
 It’s nice to have a lot of things in one place.
 It’s a good feeling, but it’s very small money.
 Previously, I never liked the idea of a digital label.
 It felt like a cop-out, like you can’t get your record out, so you’re so desperate you have to do it that way.
 For a long time, I didn’t get it.
 But with Giacomo Bruzzo’s input, I decided to put up a lot of albums and it feels really good.
 We’ll maybe create better cover art for an album, perhaps resequence, remaster or re-EQ it, write up the notes, and then the next day it’s out.
 That’s great.
 Maybe that’s what it should have been like all along instead of waiting six months to release and promote an album.
 I have an amazing archive of live stuff that you’ll see us continuing to put out on there.

 Are you still attached to physical media?